ananda-ramiah/CP3402/Week_1.md

 - I went through my CP 1406 notes, practicals, and assignments, and as I was my HTML and CSS skills, were relatively rusty.
 I had a go with some coding as well and recalled many concepts from there.
 - I followed the tutorials on the JCU website to connect my LinkedIn to the LinkedIn Learning access offered by JCU.
 I then read the Subject Outline and saved all the Learning Resources(LinkedIn Learning courses) studied in this subject for easier access.
 - This week's learning resource was once again a refresher on HTML, CSS, and Javascript but also delved deeper in terms of UX and UI issues and concepts than CP 1406.
 I found them to be deeply informative.
+- I got done with the the learning resource on Monday so I only had about 2 days to complete the Prac 1 so I used a template from W3Schools

 ## Resources/Links: